MEng Mathematics and Computer Science (GG1K)

 Third year and fourth year

 A choice from a selection of approximately 35 units in each year, plus the opportunity to undertake a research project.
-This includes units related to current research topics in the School of Mathematics and Computer Science and Engineering Mathematics departments.Further details about the course structure for Mathematics
+This includes units related to current research topics in the School of Mathematics and the Computer Science and Engineering Mathematics departments.Further details about the course structure for Mathematics

 Further details about the course structure for Computer Science